skrattaren/apf.rst/apf.rst

 + [p.
 41] "Commander Vimes, on the other hand, was all for giving criminals a short, sharp shock."

-  "Short sharp shock" was coined in Gilbert & Sullivan's "`The Mikado`_" as a euphemism for 'execution'.
+  "Short sharp shock" was coined in Gilbert & Sullivan's **The Mikado** as a euphemism for 'execution'.
 In 1980s Britain, Tory home secretaries used the phrase to refer to the brief-but-harsh imprisonment of young offenders.